webdiscus/html-bundler-webpack-plugin/README.md

 -->

 All source file paths in dependencies will be resolved and auto-replaced with correct URLs in the bundled output.
-The resolved assets will be processed via Webpack plugins/loaders and placed into the output directory.
-You can use a relative path or Webpack alias to a source file.

 ---